smparekh/smparekh.github.io/_posts/2015-12-20-encrypted-property-placeholders.markdown

 {% include figure.html src="/images/hawtio_jasypt.png" caption="Checking for Jasypt features in Hawtio webconsole" %}

 ### Use encrypted properties in a Camel route
 I have modified the sample blueprint route based on the `camel-blueprint-archetype` to show a working camel route with encrypted properties.
-The project is located on my GitHub repositories page: [camel-blueprint-encrypted][3]
+The project is hosted on GitHub here: [camel-blueprint-encrypted][3]

 The changes I made to the vanilla `camel-blueprint-archetype` are explained below.